Peter Benenson: Career

 After demobilisation in 1946, Benenson began practising as a barrister before joining the Labour Party and standing unsuccessfully for election at Streatham in 1950 and for Hitchin in 1951, 1955, and 1959.
 He was one of a group of British lawyers who, in 1957, founded JUSTICE, the UK-based human rights and law reform organisation.
 In 1958, he fell ill and moved to Italy to convalesce.
 In the same year, he converted to the Roman Catholic Church.

+Benenson was a member of the Fabian Society and wrote "The Future of Legal Aid" which was published by them in 1957.

 Activism

 Benenson had said he was shocked and angered by a newspaper report of two Portuguese people sentenced to prison for subversion during the regime of António de Oliveira Salazar.
 At the time, Portugal was ruled by the authoritarian Estado Novo regime, and anti-regime conspiracies were vigorously repressed by the Portuguese state police and deemed anti-Portuguese.
 He wrote to David Astor, editor of The Observer.
 On 28 May 1961, Benenson's article, entitled "The Forgotten Prisoners", was published.
 The letter asked readers to write letters showing support for all those imprisoned for their political or religious beliefs.
 To co-ordinate such letter-writing campaigns, Amnesty International was founded in London in July 1961 at a meeting of Benenson and six other men, who included a Conservative, a Liberal and a Labour MP.
 The response was so overwhelming that within a year various groups of letter-writers had formed in more than a dozen countries.